 How does the service work?

-Generally baptisms are at the end of our Sunday morning services.
-You'll make arrangements with Pastor Denn about which morning service you'd like to be baptised in.
+Generally, baptisms are at the end of our Sunday morning services.
+You'll make arrangements with Pastor Denn about which morning service you'd like to be baptized in.
 As the last song is being played, one of the pastors will get in the baptism tank and call up the first person.
-You'll be asked three questions, given simple instructions on how to place your hands so the pastor can help you back up out of the water, you'll bend your knees, go under water and be pulled back up.
+You'll be asked three questions, and given simple instructions on how to place your hands so the pastor can help you back up out of the water, you'll bend your knees, go underwater, and be pulled back up.
 You may want to have a family member or friend close by taking pictures and holding a towel for you to dry off with.
 The crowd will cheer and you can make your way out to get changed into something dry.

 What should I wear?

-For modesty purposes, both men and women should wear dark colored T-shirts and shorts or pants.
+For modesty purposes, both men and women should wear dark-colored T-shirts and shorts or pants.
 Please choose wisely and consider how your outfit will look on you once it is wet.
 Again, we stress modesty in your choice of clothing.
-Please also bring a towel and change of clothes.
+Please also bring a towel and a change of clothes.